proxmox/ceph/ceph/doc/rados/operations/crush-map.rst

  #.
 A **per-pool** weight set is more flexible in that it allows
     placement to be optimized for each data pool.
-Additionally, weights can be adjusted for each position of placement, allowing the optimizer to correct for a suble skew of data toward devices with small weights relative to their peers (and effect that is usually only apparently in very large clusters but which can cause balancing problems).
+Additionally, weights can be adjusted for each position of placement, allowing the optimizer to correct for a subtle skew of data toward devices with small weights relative to their peers (and effect that is usually only apparently in very large clusters but which can cause balancing problems).